WalterLei/python_data_cleaning_project/README.md

 They have supplied me with a csv file called "bank_marketing.csv", which I will then clean, reformat, and split the data, saving three final csv files.
 Specifically, the three files should have the names and contents as requested.

-I will demonstrat my skills to modify values, add new features, convert data types, and save data into multiple files.
+I will demonstrate my skills to modify values, add new features, convert data types, and save data into multiple files.